-Incineration at a permitted Waste-To-Energy facility is the best method for destruction of household pharmaceuticals.
+Incineration at a permitted waste-to-energy facility is the best method for destruction of household pharmaceuticals.
 If you know your garbage goes to an incinerator, you can safely dispose of your medications using the instructions below.
-If your garbage goes to a landfill and you would prefer not to wait until a collection option is available, the better option is to purchase a mail back envelope from your local pharmacy, which ensures the contents will be managed by incineration.

 - Keep prescription medications in their original containers.
 Cover the patient's name and prescription number with permanent marker.
 Over-the-counter medications may be placed in a grocery or other non-transparent bag and placed in the garbage.